 A 2016 and 2013 CMA/ASCAP Adventurous Programming Award Winner, KYO-SHIN-AN ARTS is a contemporary music organization dedicated to the integration of the Japanese instruments koto, shakuhachi and shamisen into Western classical composition.
 Kyo-Shin-An Arts’ award-winning concert series at the Tenri Cultural Institute in Manhattan features a blend of KSA commissions with World, American and NY premieres, traditional and contemporary music for Japanese instruments and Western repertoire.

-Sunday, April 23, 2017, 4:00 PM
+Sunday, May 21, 2017, 4:00 PM

 Tenri Cultural Institute, 43A West 13th Street, New York City

 Japanese and Western sounds blend in a dynamic program of contemporary music for shakuhachi, soprano and piano trio!

 Jennifer Aylmer, soprano ?
 James Nyoraku Schlefer, shakuhachi ?
 Kathleen Supové, piano ?
 Jennifer Choi, violin ?
 Wendy Law, cello

 Featuring three World premiere commissions from Kyo-Shin-An Arts.

 Spell No. 8 by Aleksandra Vrebalov (soprano, shakuhachi and piano trio)